doyleLai/Arduino-DCC-Station/README.md

 2. Open the folder "Arduino-DCC-Station" with Arduino IDE.
 3. Upload the program to your Arduino board.
 4. Wire the Arduino board, moter driver and the tracks.
 Make sure you have used an external power source to power up the motor driver and the tracks.
-5. On your computer, connect to the USB Serial port on the Arduino using any serial port software.
-6. Send control messages (see below) to control your locos!
+5. Open Serial Monitor and send control messages (see below) to control your locos.

 ## Control Messages
 The program continuously reads control messages from the USB serial port and generates corresponding DCC signals.
 The states of locomotives, including the direction, speed step and function ON/OFFs of F0-F20 (F0 refers to headlight), are stored in the SRAM so the system can re-generate DCC messages for all locomotives periodically without the need of repeating sending control messages.